Exploring the Best ClickLearn Alternatives?

 5 Reasons to Consider a ClickLearn Alternative

-It’s only compatible with Windows-based desktop applications and Chromium browsers for web-based apps, offers limited analytics and feedback features, and lacks the market penetration and support footprint (think help center articles, product documentation, etc.) its main industry peers have.
+It’s only compatible with Windows-based desktop applications and Chromium browsers for web-based apps, offers limited analytics and feedback features, and lacks the market penetration and support footprint (think help center articles, product documentation, etc.) that its main industry peers have.

 1. Only compatible with Windows and web-based applications